Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class Image</h4>

 <p>An image is a binary resource, containing a single raster that can be used to texture a
 feature or symbol.
 It represents one specific texture LoD.
-For details on texture organisation, please refer to the section on <a href="#_7_6">Texture resources</a>.</p>
+For details on texture organization, please refer to the section on <a href="#_7_6">Texture resources</a>.</p>

 <table>
 	<tr>